taodu3/taodu3/README.md

 - 👋 Hi, I’m Edward Du
 - 👀 I’m interested in numerical optimization, stochastic analysis and their application to Healthcare.
-- 🌱 I’m currently a MSc in Math stuction at Reuben College, University of Oxford.
+- 🌱 I’m currently a MSc in Math student at Reuben College, University of Oxford.
 - 💞️ I’m looking to collaborate on numerical optizmization
 - 📫 tao.du@reuben.ox.ac.uk